Finding the best men’s groin deodorant: Science, safety, and what actually works

 The skin barrier is the outermost layer of skin, made of dead cells and lipids that keep water in and irritants out.[3]
 The groin and scrotum have a thinner barrier than your arms or back, which means chemicals and irritants can get in more easily.

 For the groin, that means the best men’s groin deodorant should be pH-balanced (close to skin’s natural pH), free of strong alcohol, and designed for sensitive skin.
-Many men do well with cream or lotion-style products that include humectants (water-attracting ingredients) and emollients (skin-softening oils) to support the barrier while tackling odor.
+Many men do well with cream or lotion-style products that include humectants (water-attracting ingredients) and emollients (skin-softening ingredients) to support the barrier while tackling odor.

 Deodorant vs antiperspirant: what is safe near the genitals